Eltaf-azizi/Flappy-Bird-AI-Coach/README.md

  - `project_plan.md` → High-level goals and roadmap.
  - `rl_basics.md` → Key RL concepts applied here.
  - `future_improvements.md` → Ideas to expand the project.

+## 🚀 Future Improvements

+ - Add PPO or A2C agents for better training performance.
+ - Implement a web-based version using Flask or Streamlit.
+ - Add leaderboards and competitive training.
+ - Extend AI coach with voice/text feedback.